Doctors Note Logo

 Understanding Goitrogens: Why Your Doctor Checks Your Kale Intake

-Raw kale and other cruciferous vegetables contain goitrogens that can block iodine uptake and interfere with thyroid hormone production, posing a risk especially for those with existing thyroid issues or low iodine intake.
-While moderate consumption of kale juice blended with other fruits and vegetables is generally safe, high daily intake of raw kale may lead to hypothyroid symptoms such as fatigue and weight gain.
+Raw kale and other cruciferous vegetables contain goitrogens, compounds that can block iodine absorption and disrupt thyroid hormone production.
+This is especially risky for people with existing thyroid conditions or low iodine intake.
+Moderate kale juice consumption—particularly when blended with other fruits and vegetables—is generally safe.
+However, consuming large amounts of raw kale daily may trigger hypothyroid symptoms like fatigue, weight gain, and sluggishness.

 answer background